 Tax deductions allow you to reduce the amount of your income that is subject to income tax.
 These deductions are based on a variety of factors.
 Some relate to expenses you pay during the year while others are fixed by the government and have no relation to any costs you incur.
 Since each deduction has different criteria, the amount you claim is also based on whether you can satisfy all of the requirements.

 The tax laws allow a number of deductions from your gross, or total, income to arrive at your adjusted gross income, or AGI.
 If you qualify for any of these deductions, they are generally deductible regardless of whether you claim the standard or itemized deduction.
-Some of these deductions include student loan interest, tuition and fees, educator expenses and alimony payments you may have paid through the year.
+A couple of these deductions include student loan interest and alimony payments you may have paid through the year.

 There are many deductions that are only available when you qualify to itemize.
 Many of these deductions will face separate limits that are determined by your AGI.
 For example, your annual charitable contribution deduction cannot exceed 50 percent of your AGI.
 A second example is the miscellaneous expenses you report as part of your itemized deductions.
 Most of these expenses are only deductible on the portion that exceeds 2 percent of your AGI.
 Using your AGI as a limitation ensures that you cannot eliminate your entire tax bill through deductions.

 Each dependent you claim on the return allows you to reduce your taxable income by a set exemption amount.
 For example, if during 2016 you have two minor children who reside with you and for whom you provide all financial support, claiming both of them as dependents allows you to take two exemptions.
 These exemptions work like deductions in that they reduce your taxable income by $8,100 ($4,050 for each child).
 However, you may not claim any dependents, even for your children, if you are eligible to be a dependent of another taxpayer.

 Your filing status